NCAR/dash-cisl-prod/README.md

 ## Contents

-Files contain metadata in a standardized, machine-readable format, known as ISO 19139:2003.
+Files contain metadata in a standardized, machine-readable format, and conform to the "ISO 19115 Geographic Information - Metadata" standard.
 More information on this format can be found here:

 https://service.ncddc.noaa.gov/rdn/www/metadata-standards/documents/MD-Metadata.pdf